beefboard/beefstore/README.md

 - User login
 - Make post including photos
-- Posts required admin approval
+- Posts require admin approval
 - Posts displayed in chronological order
 - Posts can be up/downvoted
 - Admin can pin posts to top

 ## Development
 Development is done with typescript, TinkerPop3.